joaovieira77/Neighbourly/README.md

 # 🏢 Neighbourly — Condominium Management App

 Neighbourly is a full-stack web application designed to streamline condominium administration.
 It empowers residents and annual administrators to manage payments, meetings, expenses, and communication in a secure and organized way.
+-Neighbourly is currently in development (WIP).
+-The project is being fully built by me, covering both Backend and Frontend.

 ---